bitmakerlabs/python-dev-setup-guide-mac/README.md

 brew install wget
 ```

 In the future, run `brew update` to get the latest Homebrew formulas, and `brew upgrade` to update to the latest versions of installed applications.

-You don't need to run them right now because you've already just installed the latest and greatest!
+You don't need to run these commands right now because you've already just installed the latest and greatest!

 ### An Aside: Why PATH Order is Important

-Command-line executables are searched by going through each folder in the PATH variable, one by one in the order listed.
+Command-line executables are searched by going through each folder in the `$PATH` variable, one by one in the order listed.
 As soon as an app with the same name is found, it stops searching the rest of the folders.
 OS X comes with built-in apps (and you might have your own apps installed prior to this), but we often want to use newer versions instead.
 To make sure the newer version gets 'picked up', we need to ensure that the symlinked Homebrew /bin folder comes before other system folders.
 To see the PATH directories, run

 ```bash
 echo $PATH